Cayman Small Business

 What kinds of Small Businesses are there in the Cayman Islands?

-There is a myriad of different kinds of small and micro businesses in the Cayman Islands.
-You can find anything from souvenir shops and clothing retailers to landscaping companies, local produce growers and mobile car washing services.
-There are of course bars, restaurants and nightclubs; but there are also micro businesses like roadside jerk stands and food trucks.
+There is a myriad of different kinds of small businesses in the Cayman Islands.
+You can find anything from recruitment agencies, lawyers, real estate agents, restaurants, souvenir shops and clothing retailers, etc. There are of course bars, restaurants and nightclubs; but there are also micro businesses like roadside jerk stands and food trucks.
 We even have ice cream trucks that canvas the local neighborhoods for the kids.
 There truly is a little bit of everything – small business wise – in the Cayman Islands.

 What is legally defined as a “Small Business” in the Cayman Islands?

 According to the Cayman Islands Government a “small business” is technically defined as those businesses that are employing up to twelve employees excluding the owner of said business.
 Small businesses must also have an annual gross revenue that does not exceed CI$750,000 in the last fiscal year.
 Additionally, Small business owners with operations in the West Bay District and George Town District are eligible to receive a fifty percent price reduction in licensing fees.
 Those small businesses that are operating Bodden Town, North Side and East End are eligible for a seventy five percent reduction in licensing fees.
 Small and micro businesses operation in Little Cayman and Cayman Brac are also eligible for the seventy five percent fee reduction.